Thundeee/exam2023/README.md

 4. A user may view a calendar with available dates for a Venue ✔️
 5. A user with a stud.noroff.no email may register as a customer ✔️
 6. A registered customer may create a booking at a Venue ✔️
-7. A registered customer may view their upcoming bookings :x:
+7. A registered customer may view their upcoming bookings ✔️
 8. A user with a stud.noroff.no email may register as a Venue manager ✔️
 9. A registered Venue manager may create a Venue ✔️
 10. A registered Venue manager may update a Venue they manage :x: